Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Experiment

 It could be supposed that in our experiment together with in-plane field there is small out-of-plane field $B_{out}$ (due to not perfect alignment of the sample holder along superconducting coil which is a source of our magnetic field).
 Even small $B_{out}$, in comparison with $B_{in}$, strongly suppresses $I_c$ and in presence of edge defects may lead to SDE which also has an orbital nature because it originates from the combined effect of Meissner and transport currents \cite{Vodolazov_2005}.
 Experimentally it was found in different superconductors \cite{Cerbu_NJP_2013,PRB14Ilin,Suri_APL_2022,Hou_2022,JETP_Ustavschikov,Satchell}.
 Note, that probably the same mechanism is responsible for SDE observed in NbSe$_2$ bridge \cite{Bauriedl_Nat_Comm_2022} which follows from its sample-dependent character and nearly linear decay of $I_c$ at small fields $\lesssim \Phi_0/2\pi \xi w$ which points out on the edge barrier controlled $I_c^{\pm}$ \cite{Plourde_PRB_2001}.
 In the strip/bridge with edge defect strength of this type of SDE is controlled by parameters of the defect and $\eta$ may be larger than unity as it follows from Ref. \cite{JETP_Ustavschikov} which resembles our result at large $B_{in}$.

 Therefore we measured $L(I,B_{out})$ and $I_c^{\pm}(B_{out})$ - see Fig. 6.
-Influence of bulk pinning in our hybrid is negligible, at least in used field range, as it follows from the typical for edge-barrier controlled field-dependent $I_c^{\pm}(B_{out})$ \cite{Plourde_PRB_2001} ($I_c^{\pm}$ drops nearly linearly at low fields and $I_c^{\pm}\sim 1/B_{out}$ at large fields - see panel (d) of Fig. 6).
-We find nearly reciprocal $L(I)$ while there is small superconducting diode effect, comparable in value with SDE in in-plane field $B_{in} \lesssim 150 mT$ and which also may change the sign (see Fig. 6(c)).
-The sign change does not follow from the model of Ref. \cite{Vodolazov_2005} and in principle it may appear if there are defects on opposite edges of the strip with different magnetic field controlled 'strength' to suppress the edge barrier for vortex entry.
-The edge defects give nonreciprocal contribution to total $L_k$ but on scale about of size the defect ($\sim$ 100 nm) along the strip which is several orders of magnitude smaller than its length (3 mm).
+Influence of bulk pinning in our hybrid is negligible, at least in used field range, as it follows from the typical for edge-barrier controlled field-dependent $I_c^{\pm}(B_{out})$ \cite{Plourde_PRB_2001} ($I_c^{\pm}$ drops nearly linearly at low fields and $I_c^{\pm}\sim 1/B_{out}$ at large fields - see panel (d) in Fig. 6).
+We find nearly reciprocal $L(I)$ while there is small superconducting diode effect, comparable in value with SDE at $B_{in} \lesssim 150 mT$ and which also may change the sign (see Fig. 6(c)).
+The sign change does not follow from the model of Ref. \cite{Vodolazov_2005} and in principle it may appear if there are defects on opposite edges of the strip with different magnetic field controlled 'strength' leading to different suppression of the edge barrier.
+The edge defects give nonreciprocal contribution to total $L_k$ but on scale about of defect size ($\sim$ 100 nm) along the strip which is several orders of magnitude smaller than its length (3 mm).
 As a result it is difficult to observe nonreciprocal $L(I)$ in out-of-plane field.